Planet-NULLCAST/curriculum/courses/javascript/asynchronous-behaviour-and-event-loop.md

 As I told earlier Javascript is **Synchronous** **Single Threaded Language** , so here `console.log("first")` will be executed after that it will find the function `sayHi` will be called and at end `console.log("second")` will be executed, So this is how a javascript code is execucted.

-So the question arrises what if there is a function in between or some code which takes sometime to execute ? for example:-
+So the question arises what if there is a function in between or some code which takes sometime to execute ? for example:-

 ```js